 This two-piece rod is carefully designed with the needs of a new angler in mind.
 For instance, it blank is made from a high-quality graphite composite which is perfect for moderate and fast actions.

-The Buying Guide – How to Buy A Baitcasting Rod From Under 50
+The Buying Guide – Baitcasting Rods For Under $50

 Just because you’re on a limited budget doesn’t mean that you have to settle for less.
 As we have seen on the reviews above, there’s certainly something good for the money.
 But to zero in on the best rod on the market at this price range, you may need to look even closer.